wengandrew/battery-talent-census/README.md

 The high-level strategy consists of a few parts:

-1. Develop a parser to handle survey data.
+1. Develop tools to quickly manipulate census data
   - We'll write a few classes and helper functions in Python to help with this task.
   - The goal is to make data handling easier by taking advantage of Python's primitive data structures like lists and dictionaries, instead of relying solely on a flat, csv-like table structure.
-This will become more relevant as we define more complex filters and data processing steps (e.g. using an LLM to interpret the free-form text responess for some of the questions, handling multi-select multiple choice questions, etc.)
+This will become more relevant as we define more complex filters and data processing steps (e.g., using an LLM to interpret the free-form text responess for some of the questions, handling multi-select multiple choice questions, re-analyzing the data based on pre-defined filters for respondent types).

 2. Develop tools to visualize the data
   - Leverage the parser tools to make this task easier, flexible, and less